nimbella/nimbella-training/3-webapp/pres.md

 - create a directory instead of a single file under `<project>/packages/<package>/<actiondir>`
-- use a `index.js` to identify main in javascript
+- use a `index.js` to identify the main in javascript
   - do not mix with other languages...
 - use `.include` to select included subdirectories
 - **or** use `.ignore` to exclude subdirectories